Mic Gillette: Personal life

 Gillette spent much of his time teaching doing clinics at middle schools & high schools.
-He was the music director and taught clinics at Northgate High School in Walnut Creek, California and taught music classes at Stanley Middle School in Lafayette, California.
+He taught clinics at Northgate High School in Walnut Creek, California and at Stanley Middle School in Lafayette, California.
 He raised hundreds of thousands of dollars for music departments in schools across the United States.

 Death

-Gillette died on January 17, 2016, of a heart attack, aged 64 in Gold Beach, OR.
+Gillette died on January 17, 2016, of a heart attack, aged 64 in Gold Beach, Oregon.
 He was survived by his wife Julia and his daughter Megan Gillette.

 Discography

 Band Albums

 He was featured on "Hip Li'l Dreams", a disc of originals released by the Sons of Champlin in 2005 and appeared on the Doobie Brother's Live at Wolf Trap DVD.
 Gillette worked on various side projects.
 After a chance meeting with Tony Adamo, Gillette wrote the horn arrangements for Adamo's albums, Straight Up Deal and Dance of Love.
 His arrangements can be heard on Adamo tunes "No Strings", "Up in It" and "Groove Therapy".
 Gillette also performed with vocalist Josh Pfeiffer in Northern California with an eight-piece group featuring guitarist Dave Schramm and keyboard player Kent Gripenstraw.

 He is included on the Cold Blood album, Sisyphus (1970) playing trombone, trumpet and flugelhorn.